Sanctuary of Santa Maria della Steccata: History

-By 1492, the Knights of Malta built an small oratory here to house a putatively miraculous icon depicting Saint John the Baptist.
+By 1492, the Knights of Malta built a small oratory here to house a putatively miraculous icon depicting Saint John the Baptist.
 It became associated with a religious confraternity in a neighboring house that had the image of the Madonna and Child, mentioned above, on the facade.
 Rumors of miracles performed by this image led to masses flocking to the site.
 This required the erection of a picket fence or stockade (steccato) around the icon, hence giving the image its name.

 The Papal bull dated 1 March 1493 by Pope Alexander VI mentions the image by this name.
-The popularity of the icons led the frescoed icon to be detached from a wall and moved to the oratory, and when that proved too small to accommodate the crowds, the commune of Parma patronized the construction of the church (1521—1539).
+The popularity of the icons led the frescoed icon to be detached from a wall and moved to the oratory, and when that proved too small to accommodate the crowds, the commune of Parma patronized the construction of the church (1521–1539).

 Architecture

 The architects were Bernardino Zaccagni and his son, Giovanni Francisco, with modifications by Gian Francesco d'Agrate, who also worked on the statuary gracing the roof-line.
-The dome (1526—1527) is attributed to Agrate, although with the help by Antonio da Sangallo the Younger.
+The dome (1526–1527) is attributed to Agrate, although with the help by Antonio da Sangallo the Younger.
 The church was finally consecrated in 1539.
 The sacristy was rebuilt over the following centuries.

 The layout is that mainly of a centralized Greek Cross church with four arms, although the entrance elongates through an arch to form the Coro dei Cavallieri.
 In the crossing is the majestic dome.
 Each arm has a half-dome, while between the arms are four corner chapels.